Shaoxuan-Chen/Data-Driven-Discovery-of-Conservation-Laws-from-Trajectories-via-Neural-Deflation/README.md

-This is the arXiv link for the paper:
+This paper is set to be published on arXiv on October 10, 2024.
+The link will be shared afterward.